Ife Empire: Trade

-The Bead Road is the name given by akinwumi ogundiran of the trade route, which stretched from Ilé-Ifè to the Moshi-Niger area and as far as the Niger Bend in present-day Mali.
-Another possible mention of Ife are the Records of 11th to 14th century Arab scholars that reveal trade in blue dichroic West African glass beads.
+The Bead Road is the name given by Akinwumi Ogundiran of the trade route which stretched from Ilé-Ifè to the Moshi-Niger area and as far as the Niger Bend in present-day Mali.
+Another possible mention of Ife are the records of 11th to 14th century Arab scholars that reveal trade in blue dichroic West African glass beads.
 Items traded to Ife were Saharan copper and salt, Mediterranean and Chinese silk and other clothing materials, they entering the region from across the Niger by the eleventh or twelfth century.
-In exchange, Ife would trade sundry rain forest goods, of which glass beads and ivory were the most highly prized.
+In exchange, Ife would trade sundry rainforest goods, of which glass beads and ivory were the most highly prized.

-Ife was also likely a part of the Silk Trade on the Silk Road between the twelfth through fifteenth centuries, with long-distance trade routes going up all the way to Nubia from Kanem during 1300s.
+Ife was also likely a part of the Silk Trade on the Silk Road between the twelfth through fifteenth centuries, with long-distance trade routes going up all the way to Nubia from Kanem during the 1300s.
 Evidence for this are coptic cross motifs found on objects, burial sites, and statues in the Ife Empire region.
-Historic Ife ritual contexts also suggest possible early Coptic Christian contact through long distance trade.
+Historic Ife ritual contexts also suggest possible early Coptic Christian contact through long-distance trade.
 There is also likely Ife regalia modeled on an ancient Nubian shield ring that probably reached the area between the twelfth through fourteenth Century era through trade.

 Evidence also shows that during Ife's time period, Yorubaland was involved in trade with southwestern Cameroon.

+Agriculture

+Recent archaeological findings have provided new insights into the crops cultivated and the trade networks that influenced agricultural practices in the region.
+Excavations have revealed a variety of plant remains.
+The primary crops identified include Cowpea, Okra, Palm oil, Pearl millet, Sorghum, Cotton, and Wheat.

+Cotton remains date back to the 11th-12th centuries, marking the earliest known use of this crop south of the Sahara.
+The presence of cotton suggests a significant textile industry in ancient Ife.
+Wheat remains date back to the 13th-14th centuries.
+This temperate crop, unsuited to the region's humid climate, was likely introduced through trade.
+The large collection of wheat remains found at the site is the most extensive in Sub-Saharan Africa.
+Wheat's restricted presence suggests it was a specialty crop, possibly consumed by elites or individuals involved in trade.
+Wheat likely arrived in Ife through Trans-Saharan trade routes, highlighting the region's integration into broader trade networks.
+Livestock such as sheep and goats were also kept.